adiv413/distributed-pretraining-llm/README.md

 ---

+## Conclusion

+This benchmarking study evaluates the performance of Llama 3 1.4B across various distributed training strategies—including DDP, FSDP, and Tensor Parallelism (TP)—on an 8x NVIDIA A100 (80GB) cluster.
+Our results indicate that parallelism selection for models in the 1B–2B parameter range is primarily governed by the trade-off between memory sharding benefits and communication overhead.

-## Deep Dive: The Surprise of FSDP Beating DDP
+## The Surprise of FSDP Beating DDP

 This is the most unexpected finding and worth investigating.
 In theory, DDP should be faster.
 Possible explanations: